ByteInternet/django-eventhandler/README.rst

 About
 =====
 This software is brought to you by Byte, a webhosting provider based in Amsterdam, The Netherlands.
 We specialize in fast and secure Magento hosting and scalable cluster hosting.
-Check out our `Github page <https://github.com/ByteInternet>`_ for more open source software.

 Check out our `Github page <https://github.com/ByteInternet>`_ for more open source software or `our site <https://www.byte.nl>`_ to learn about our products and technologies.
 Look interesting?
 Reach out about `joining the team <https://www.byte.nl/vacatures>`_.